Sega: Research and development

 Sega releases games developed by its research and development teams.
 The Sonic the Hedgehog franchise, maintained through Sega's Sonic Team division, is one of the best-selling franchises in video games.
 Sega has also acquired third-party studios including Atlus, Play Heart, Creative Assembly, Hardlight, Sports Interactive, Two Point Studios, and Rovio Entertainment.

 Sega's software research and development teams began with one development division operating under Sega's longtime head of R&D, Hisashi Suzuki.
 As the market increased for home video game consoles, Sega expanded with three Consumer Development (CS) divisions.
 After October 1983, arcade development expanded to three teams: Sega DD No. 1, 2, and 3.
 Some time after the release of Power Drift, Sega restructured its teams again as the Sega Amusement Machine Research and Development Teams, or AM teams.
 Each arcade division was segregated, and a rivalry existed between the arcade and consumer development divisions.

-In what has been called "a brief moment of remarkable creativity", in 2000, Sega restructured its arcade and console development teams into nine semi-autonomous studios headed by the company's top designers.
-The studios were United Game Artists, Smilebit, Hitmaker, Sega Rosso, WOW Entertainment, Overworks, Amusement Vision, Sega-AM2, and Sonic Team.
+In what has been called "a brief moment of remarkable creativity", in 2000, Sega restructured its arcade and console development teams into ten semi-autonomous studios headed by the company's top designers.
+The studios were United Game Artists, Smilebit, Hitmaker, Sega Rosso, WOW Entertainment, Overworks, Wave Master, Amusement Vision, Sega-AM2, and Sonic Team.
 Sega's design houses were encouraged to experiment and benefited from a relatively lax approval process.
 After taking over as company president in 2003, Hisao Oguchi announced his intention to consolidate Sega's studios.
 Prior to the acquisition by Sammy, Sega began the process of re-integrating its subsidiaries into the main company.
 Toshihiro Nagoshi, formerly the head of Amusement Vision, recalls this period as "in many ways a labour of love" from Sega, teaching the creatives the experience of managing a business.

 Sega still operates first-party studios as departments of its research and development division.
 Sonic Team exists as Sega's CS2 research and development department, while Sega's CS3 or Online department has developed games such as Phantasy Star Online 2, and Sega's AM2 department has more recently worked on projects such as smartphone game Soul Reverse Zero.
 Toshihiro Nagoshi remained involved with research and development as Sega's chief creative officer or creative director while working on the Yakuza series until 2021.
 Other studios include Ignited Artists and Play Heart.